-

 What information must be included in a CDR policy?

-Depending on whether you are an accredited person, data holder or designated gateway, there are different matters that need to be covered in your CDR policy.
+Depending on whether you are an accredited person or data holder, there are different matters that need to be covered in your CDR policy.

 Categories of information that must be included are: